C64 OS GETTING STARTED GUIDE

 Representation in kilobytes is less accurate than pages, but is more familiar for users of modern computers.

-Hardware Drivers
+Hardware drivers

 Drivers for alternative hardware devices are configured separately from the settings for how the devices behave.
 The Configure Tool provides options for a realtime clock source for setting the system's date and time, and input device drivers for controlling the mouse pointer.

 If you have a storage device that provides a realtime clock (RTC) choose the IEC RTC driver.
-You are given an additional choice either to specify the device # or to allow the driver to autodetect and use the first supported device.
+You are given an additional choice either to specify the device # or to allow the driver to auto-detect and use the first supported device.
 The storage device that provides the RTC does not need to be the C64 OS system drive.

-If you do not have a device which supplies a realtime clock, press RETURN to select none of the above.
-For additional information about RTC configuration, see Chapter 3: Configuration of the C64 OS User's Guide.
+If you do not have a device which supplies a realtime clock, press "4" or press RETURN to select none of the above.

 If you only have a joystick choose the joystick driver, either for control port 1 or 2.